best-practice-and-impact/ons-spark/ons-spark/spark-analysis/cramer_v.md

 ```
 ````
 From the error message, we can see that `Cat` is ambigious.
 When we look closer at the distinct values within the `animal_type` column, we will see there is both `cat` and `Cat` present.
 This is something to be aware of if you wish to use `sdf_crosstab` in the future.

+*Note* the exact error message you recive may depend on the version of sparklyR you are using, but this still relates to values within the `animal_type` column as mentioned above.
 ````{tabs}

 ```{code-tab} r R